Candidates answer questions about city issues

-YORK – This is the second installment from this week’s political forum which featured candidates seeking seats on the York City Council and the position as Mayor of York.
+YORK – This is the third installment from this week’s political forum which featured candidates seeking seats on the York City Council and the position as Mayor of York.

 The event, sponsored and conducted by KOOL Radio and the York News-Times, included each candidate having the opportunity to introduce themselves, answer three randomly drawn questions (in randomly drawn order) and finish with one question posed to all of them.